refinedev/refine/documentation/docs/api-reference/core/hooks/import-export/useImport.md

 "dummy title 3","cummy content 3","published","41","10"
 ```

-Since the user and category are relational fields, we store only their id fields in the exported file as userId and categoryId respectively.
+Since the `user` and `category` are relational fields, we store only their `id` fields in the exported file as `userId` and `categoryId` respectively.
 To create resources from this file, we need to map the data back to the required format of the backend API.
-To do this, we use the mapData option in useImport.
+To do this, we use the mapData option in `useImport`.
 Here's an example:

 When creating these resources back, we should map it back to our backend API's required format. `mapData` option allows us to do this.
 Here is an example: